-A proximal humerus fracture is a broken bone (fracture) of the shoulder at the ball (humeral head) of the shoulder.
-These fractures of the humerus typically involve the neck and/or one or both of the attachments (greater or lesser tuberosity) of the rotator cuff muscles.
+A proximal humerus fracture is a broken bone (fracture) of the shoulder at the humeral head (ball) of the shoulder.
+These fractures of the humerus typically involve the neck and one or both of the greater or lesser tuberosity, the bony attachment points of the rotator cuff muscle.